verythorough/jekyll-basic-blog/README.md

 # Jekyll Basic Blog

 This is a very basic Jekyll blog starter kit, built for learning how Jekyll works.
+It's very heavily adapted from [sethherr/jekyll-starter](https://github.com/sethherr/jekyll-starter).

 To begin experimenting with it, use the button below to copy the repository to your GitHub account and deploy it to Netlify: